 In 2011, the Board of Trustees approved the UIC Sustainability Fee (formerly known as the Green Fee) as an initiative to improve the quality of campus operations, reduce UIC’s environmental impact, and generate awareness about environmental and sustainable issues by creating opportunities for students’ involvement.

-The Sustainability Fee funds small, short-term projects, helps to subsidize larger, long-term projects on campus, offers discounted Divvy memberships for students, and helps funds student travel to sustainability-related conferences.
+Paid for by all undergraduate, graduate, and professional students, the Sustainability Fee is a $3 per semester fee.
+The Sustainability Fee funds small, short-term projects, helps to subsidize larger, long-term projects on campus, and helps fund student travel to sustainability-related conferences.
 Funding from this fee is administered by the Sustainability Fee Advisory Board (SFAB) comprised of undergraduate, graduate and professional students, faculty, and staff.

-Who can apply
+Who can apply?

 All UIC undergraduate, graduate, and professional students and registered student organizations are eligible to apply.
 If needed, the SFAB will help provide access to campus resources and personnel to approve projects.
 SFAB can also suggest other entities that may provide funding or assistance.

 Applicants are required to submit a Letter of Inquiry before submitting a final proposal.
 The Letter of Inquiry allows the committee to prescreen proposals for appropriateness and feasibility.
 LOIs should describe the project, its appropriateness and campus impact; furthermore, it should provide a rough estimate of the breakdown and total cost of the project, including expected completion and cost savings, if any.

 The Spring 2018 application is currently open; the deadline for the Letter of Inquiry is February 12, 2018.
 If selected a full proposal is due on April 2, 2018; the grantee will be notified by the end of the semester.